 Robby reconvenes the clubhouse in his room.
-Through the purple haze of Colombian Gold we sit around, the self-satisfied, smug assholes we don’t know we are.
-Several of the English class kids followed us there and are being initiated into the rites of stoner life.
+Through the purple haze of Colombian Gold we sit around, the self-satisfied, smug assholes we know we’re not.
+Several of the English class kids follow us there and are being initiated into the rites of stoner life.
 Jack, the understudy, sits with me.
-I realize he followed me around through the whole protest.
+I realize he followed me around throughout the whole protest.

 “You know, I’m not the greatest role model,” I warn him.

 “You’re just the greatest,” he counters.
 Abruptly he cuddles up next to me.
 His first time getting high has broken down all his inhibitions.

 “Oh, look at the new Jace,” Robby mocks.

 I look over at Jace who is startled but then gets that mischievous glint in his eyes.
 I know what he’s thinking, but I’m not ready for another boyfriend.
 I just put my arm around him, and he falls asleep.
 Crisis averted.

 Jace signs, “What’s wrong with you?
 We can enjoy him as much as we enjoy Flo.”

 “Why.
 He’s in your class.
 Afraid of a little hero-worship.”